flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-8/index.md

 cards:
   - order: 0
     body: >-
-      > ‘They’ve changed the science… I don’t think any two people come close to the impact they have had.’
+      > "They’ve changed the science… I don’t think any two people come close to the impact they have had."

       David Boies, a high-profile attorney who suffers from dyslexia, reflecting on Sally and Bennett Shaywitz who lead Yale Center for Dyslexia and